-I’ve done a general care guide for all philodendron here, which covers the basics.
-This article will go over that stuff briefly, but will be more specific to the ol’ golden dragon.
+I’ve done a general care guide for all philodendrons here, which covers the basics.
+This article will go over that stuff briefly but will be more specific to the ol’ golden dragon.

 My Philodendron golden dragon was one of the first rare house plants I got.
 Whilst P. golden dragon isn’t exactly rare, they’re not commonly available in shops.
 I’ve only ever seen one – the one I bought.

 By the way, whilst they’re rare in shops, I don’t think they’re like, rare rare.
 This isn’t a plant that (at the time of writing) you’ll be shelling out a fortune for.